minsuukim/minsuukim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+*Note: Starting in March 2025, I will be joining KAIST-Mila Prefrontal AI Research Center jointly hosted by <a href="https://yoshuabengio.org/">Prof. Yoshua Bengio</a>, Prof. Sungjin Ahn, and Prof. Sungsoo Ahn as a postdoctoral researcher.

-*Note: Starting in March 2025, I will be joining <a href="https://yoshuabengio.org/">Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a postdoctoral researcher.*
+I will be joining <a href="https://yoshuabengio.org/">Yoshua Bengio</a>'s group at the Mila - Quebec AI Institute as a postdoctoral researcher.*